Pune, Rajkot named new IPL franchises for next two years

-The new teams, for which there were a total of five bidders, fill the void left by the two-year suspensions on the Chennai and Rajasthan franchises following an illegal betting scandal that broke out in 2013.
+The new teams will fill the void left by the two-year suspension of the Chennai Super Kings and Rajasthan Royals franchises following an illegal betting scandal in the cash-rich Twenty20 tournament.

 New Rising, a consortium led by Sanjiv Goenka, chairman of the RP-Sanjiv Goenka Group, bagged the Pune team while mobile manufacturers Intex made a successful bid for Rajkot in a reverse bidding process.

-Under reverse bidding, investors were asked to bid lower than the base price of 400 million rupees (about $6 million), the maximum amount the BCCI offered to pay from the IPL central revenue pool to the new owner.
+Under reverse bidding, investors were asked to bid lower than the base price of 400 million rupees (4 million pounds), the maximum amount the BCCI offered to pay from the IPL central revenue pool to the new owner.

-Having bid in the negative, New Rising will pay 160 million rupees while Intex will shell out 100 million rupees for their respective teams, BCCI president Shashank Manohar told reporters.
+Having bid in the negative, New Rising will pay 160 million rupees while Intex will shell out 100 million rupees for their respective teams, the BCCI said.

-The new bids would make the BCCI, already world's richest cricket board, richer by nearly 1.8 billion rupees, he added.

-Both new teams will take part in a player draft next Tuesday and there will be a players' auction on Feb.
-6, Manohar added.
+"They won't be taking even a single penny from the BCCI but they will be contributing... from their side to the BCCI," BCCI secretary Anurag Thakur told reporters.

 The Twenty20 league, with a $3.5 billion estimated brand value and boasting of Bollywood stars and major conglomerates as investors, has been dogged by corruption allegations for years.